Xevion/spotify-player-quickauth/README.md

 ## Usage

-You can install this applicaiton, but most people will just need it once.
+You can install this application, but most people will just need it once.
+The following commands will run the application without installing it.

 For Linux and macOS, you can paste this command into your terminal: